July 4 Celebrations: Here's A List Of Fireworks Shows Happening In Metro Detroit

 The Parade Co., is the local nonprofit that organizes the Ford Fireworks each year.

-“We look forward to our return to downtown Detroit and the Detroit River in 2022,” the Parade Co. website says.READ MORE: Whitmer Announces Plan To Expand Tuition-Free College To 22,000 Additional Michiganders
+“We look forward to our return to downtown Detroit and the Detroit River in 2022,” the Parade Co. website says.READ MORE: Detroit Area Residents Clean Up After Flooding Hits Region

 In Wayne County, the Lake Erie Metropark Fireworks hit the skies on July 3.